Browser and Computer Issues

 Is your browser security blocking the course player?

 Your browser's pop-up blocker might be preventing the course from playing correctly.
 First clear your browser cache (see below for instructions), then watch for these security messages:

-Internet Explorer 11: Is there a pop up at the bottom of the screen that says “Only secure content is displayed”?
+Edge: Is there a pop up at the bottom of the screen that says “Only secure content is displayed”?
 You will need to click “Show all content”.
-In older Internet Explorer versions the pop-up asks “Do you want to allow ONLY the content that was downloaded securely?”.
-You must click “NO”.
-If you click “Yes” you are asking the browser to block the content.
-If you have already chosen "Yes", clean your cache and choose "No" when you see the security message.
+If you have already chosen this option, clean your cache and choose "No" when you see the security message.